-Sieze any opportunity to photograph siblings with their new baby, the beauty of lifestyle newborn sessions is it doesn’t need to be posed.
+Seize any opportunity to photograph siblings with the new baby.
+The beauty of shooting newborn family photos is that it doesn’t need to be posed.

-Move around behind them and shoot down.
+Move around behind them and shoot down on them.

 Show context by taking wide photos that include the environment.
 Peeking through the doorway is perfect for breastfeeding photos as it so easily conveys the intimacy.